SFDO-Community-Sprints/DEI-Framework/README.md

 ### Join us!

-DEI will be part of the Open Source Sprint on September 23 and 24,2020 What we will be doing at the Sprint:

-- Review intent, process, and results from the March Sprint Participant Survey
-- Review intent, process, and results from the Partner Survey
-- Defining the intent and process for Customer Survey

 Join the [Power of Us Hub group](https://powerofus.force.com/s/group/0F91E000000bo84SAA/diversity-equity-and-inclusion-dei) If you’re interested in contributing to the Open Source Commons Community DEI efforts, contact bdaley@daleyworks.com.